prebid/prebid-server-java/docs/endpoints/logging/httpinteraction.md

 This `/logging/httpinteraction` endpoint is bound to `admin.port`.

 This endpoint turns on temporary logging of raw HTTP requests and responses, mainly for troubleshooting production issues.
+Interaction is logged at `INFO` level using `http-interaction` logback logger so make sure this logger has at least `INFO` or more verbose level set ([logback configuration](../../../src/main/resources/logback-spring.xml) bundled in JAR file sets this logger to `INFO` level).

 ### Query Params
 - `endpoint` - endpoint to be affected; valid values: [auction](../openrtb2/auction.md), [amp](../openrtb2/amp.md);